- AcademicsDegree TypeLocations

-Like other emergency alert systems, Eagle Alert and @UNTEagleAlert are tested once each fall and spring semester by University Relations, Communications and Marketing; Risk Management Services or the UNT Police Department by sending test messages to the university community.
-Additional limited tests are conducted if needed.
+Like other emergency alert systems, Eagle Alert and @UNTEagleAlert are tested once each fall and spring semester by University Brand Strategy and Communications; Risk Management Services and the UNT Police Department by sending test messages to the university community.
+Additional limited tests are conducted as needed.

-Eagle Alert is operated by Blackboard Connect, that provides the same product to other universities and schools including Texas Tech, Baylor, University of Dallas and the Richardson Independent School District.
-UNT's University Relations, Communications and Marketing division manages @UNTEagleAlert.
+Eagle Alert is operated by Everbridge, that provides the same product to other universities and schools, including Texas Tech, Baylor, University of Dallas and the Richardson Independent School District.
+UNT's University Brand Strategy and Communications division manages @UNTEagleAlert.

 Not affiliated with UNT and received an EagleAlert?
 Call 940-565-2000.